What is a LIT and What Can They Do?

 6. Who does a LIT work for?

-The work of a licensed insolvency trustee is regulated by the federal government and their job is to find a fair and equitable solution for both you and your creditors; because of this, their fees are pre-defined by the government.
+The work of a Licensed Insolvency Trustee is regulated by the federal government and their job is to find a fair and equitable solution for both you and your creditors; because of this, their fees are pre-defined by the government.
 That includes how much, when, and how they’re paid.

 Those fees come directly out of the settlement that has been arranged between you and your creditors, so you don’t have to pay them out of your pocket.